 RESEARCH FOCUS

 The IMCM research focus is towards development of next generation machinery diagnostics and prognostics techniques that are both intelligent and performing robustly.
-The laboratory testing equipment includes: turbo-fan system, electric magnetic bearings, bearing test bed, motor-pump-load system, industrial-grade shaker system, and a number of other smaller scale experimental test beds.
-The research at IMCM is involved with development of advanced signal processing techniques integrating data from multi-modality sensors to intelligently detect minute incipient faults in high-performance machinery and linking rate of growth of the defects to the remaining useful life estimation.
+The laboratory testing equipment includes: a turbo-fan system, an electric magnetic bearings, a bearing test bed, a motor-pump-load system, an industrial-grade shaker system, and a number of other smaller scale experimental test beds.
+The research thrust of IMCM lab is toward development of advanced signal processing and AI technology integrating data from multi-modality sensors for intelligent detection and diagnostics of faults in electromechanical machinery.
+Another objective is to develop validated prognostics model for rate of growth estimation of the defects in machinery system and related such parameters to remaining useful life of the system.

 COLLABORATING WITH PARTNERING INSTITUTIONS